-Investment Valuation and Income Recognition - The Plan's investments are stated at fair value.
+Investment Valuation and Income Recognition - The Plan's investments are stated at fair value, except for fully benefit-responsive contracts, which are presented in the financial statements at contract value.
+Contract value is the amount Plan participants would receive if they were to initiate permitted transactions under the terms of the Plan.
 Shares of mutual funds are valued at quoted market prices, which represent the net asset value of shares held by the Plan at year-end.
 Common stock is valued at quoted market prices.
 The fair values of the pooled separate accounts are valued based on the quoted market prices of the underlying investments.
-The fully benefit-responsive common/collective investment trust is stated at fair value and then adjusted to contract value.
-Fair value of the common/collective investment trust (Principal Stable Value Select Fund) is determined based on the audited financial statements of the fund.
+The fully benefit-responsive common/collective investment trust funds are stated at fair value as determined by the issuer of the common collective investment trust funds based on the fair market value of the underlying investments.
+Common collective investment trust funds with underlying investments in benefit-responsive investment contracts are valued at fair market value of the underlying investments and then adjusted by the issuer to contract value.
 The fair values of the conventional investment contracts are based on discounting the related cash flows based on current yields of similar instruments with comparable durations.
-The guaranteed investment contract is not fully benefit responsive and is stated at fair value.
+The guaranteed investment contract is not fully benefit responsive and therefore it is stated at fair value.
 Fair value of the contract is calculated by discounting the related cash flows based on current yields of similar instruments with comparable durations.

-In accordance with Accounting Standards Codification ("ASC") 962-325, Plan Accounting - Defined Contribution Pension Plans - Investments - Other, the statements of net assets available for benefits present an investment contract at fair value, as well as an additional line item showing an adjustment of the fully benefit-responsive contract from fair value to contract value.
+In accordance with Accounting Standards Codification (ASC) 962-325, Plan Accounting - Defined Contribution Pension Plans - Investments - Other, the statements of net assets available for benefits present an investment contract at fair value, as well as an additional line item showing an adjustment of the fully benefit-responsive contract from fair value to contract value.
 The statement of changes in net assets available for benefits is presented on a contract value basis and is not affected by this section of the codification.